goeh/grails-crm-core/README.md

 The previous tenant will be restored after this method completes.
 The return value is the return value of the Closure passed to the method.

-IMPORTANT!
-If the Closure spawns a new thread, the tenant ID must be passed to the new thread and the new thread must call *TenantUtils.withTenant()*.
+**IMPORTANT!** If the Closure spawns a new thread, the tenant ID must be passed to the new thread and the new thread must call *TenantUtils.withTenant()*.
 Otherwise the new thread will not execute in a tenant.

 HTTP requests to Grails controller actions will automatically execute in a tenant because *CrmTenantFilters* will intercept the request and set the correct tenant, based on information stored in the user's HTTP session.
-So you don't need to use *TenantUtils.withTenant()* in normal controller/service code but for tasks executing outside an HTTP request you must, for example in Quartz background jobs.
+So you don't need to use *TenantUtils.withTenant()* in normal controller/service code but for tasks executing outside of a HTTP request you must, for example in Quartz background jobs.

 ### DateUtils